 Combine first 8 ingredients and mix well.
 Add the chicken and toss; taste and adjust seasonings.
 Apply a thin layer of mayonnaise on a freshly baked, split croissants or soft, white or wheat bread.
 Add a generous amount of chicken salad and dress each sandwich with lettuce and juicy, sliced tomato, if desired.
 Can also be served over a bed of lettuce.
 Sprinkle the top with chopped tomato and a tiny sprinkle of additional minced pecans.

 Cook's Notes: Adjust ingredients to your liking, using more or less of anything.
 The mango chutney is what really makes this dish and I chose Major Grey's Mango by The Virginia Chutney Co. for this recipe.
 Besides mango, Major Grey's contains vinegar, ginger, raisins, garlic, limes, cloves and cinnamon.
-If you don't have a good homemade or commercial fruit chutney available, substitute one tablespoon of a similar fruit jam or preserve and some of the spices and seasonings.
+If you don't have a favorite homemade or commercial fruit chutney available, substitute one tablespoon of a similar fruit jam or preserve and some of the spices and seasonings, or you may omit for a basic chicken salad with grapes and pecans, increasing mayonnaise as needed.
 May also substitute your favorite apple for the Granny Smith and/or reconstituted, dried fruit, such as golden raisins or cranberries for the grapes.
 Place into a very small bowl, cover with boiling water and let rest for about 12 to 15 minutes, or until plump.
 Drain well.

 Requires Adobe Reader - download it free!©Deep South Dish